-Tip: Even if you want to wait until you set up hosting next week to register your "proper" domain, you might choose to set up a cheap test domain this week - for instance, you can buy a .info or .club domain for a little over a dollar.
+Tip: Even if you want to wait until you set up hosting next week to register your "proper" domain, you might choose to set up a cheap test domain this week just to see how the process works.
+You can buy an .xyz or .website domain cheaply.